Skip to main content

 -> func &mac, 27

--> sem1 = semMCreate(SEM_Q_PRIORITY)
+-> sem1 = semMCreate(SEM_Q_PRIORITY) # ❌

--> sem1 = semMCreate(0x1)
+-> sem1 = semMCreate(0x1) # ✅

-The Command interpreter in VxWorks
+The Command Interpreter in VxWorks

 #

-The Features of the Command Interpreter
+Features of the Command Interpreter

 #

-• File commands: pwd, cat, cd
+• File: pwd, cat, cd

-1. Supports command aliasing
+3. Supports command aliasing:

 [vxWorks *]# alias foo "task info"